sangdth/dotix/README.md

 * React, TypeScript, ESlint, etc.

 ## Help!
 I'm so new in gaming area, if you found any bug, improvement, don't hesitate to drop me a message at sangdth@gmail.com or `@sangdth` Twitter.
+Filing issue or making PR is always welcomed.
 Thanks.